Loligo reynaudii: Distribution

+Loligo reynaudii is widely distributed in a diverse and variable environment, primarily found between the Orange River and Port Alfred, with significant populations also present in Southern Angola where spawning takes place (Guerra et al.).
+Its distribution is strongly influenced by the warm and fast-flowing Agulhas Current along the oceanography of South Africa's east coast and outer Agulhas Bank.
+Notably, more than two-thirds of the adult biomass of L. reynaudii is concentrated along the southeast coast of South Africa.
+Loligo reynaudii can be found across a depth range from sea level down to 200 m (660 ft).

 Ecology

 The South African squid is an important predator of small fishes.
 It forms dense breeding aggregations in bays between Cape Point and Port Elizabeth in summer, laying sausage-shaped bunches of egg bundles on the sea floor.
 The young are transported west by the Agulhas Current and mature on the Agulhas Bank.
 They then migrate eastwards as adults back to their spawning grounds.